briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

 **Section 28.3 Smoking Prohibited Under Certain Conditions.
 (Amended):**

-1. _(a)_ “Smoking” means and includes the carrying of lighted pipe, cigar, cigarettes or tobacco in any form.
+1. _(a)_ "Smoking" means and includes the carrying of lighted pipe, cigar, cigarettes or tobacco in any form.

 2. _(b)_ Where conditions are such as to make smoking a hazard in any area of